mohan-bee/Ecommerce-Follow-Along/README.md

 ## Milestone 21

 **Frontend**: In the Profile page, added add address button in the address section if address is not provided on clicking the button it will redirect to a address form which will contain city,address1, address2, zipcode.

+## Milestone 22

+**Endpoint Creation**: Created a new endpoint in the user controller of POST `api/auth/add/address` it will add the address to the current logged in user.